'COP26 should be for delivery of concrete actions on finance, technology transfer'

-New Delhi, Oct 26 (IANS) Days ahead of the COP26, India has yet again reiterated that efforts to avoid emissions during development process are tied to the availability and level of international financing and technology transfer since most of the developing countries still face complex developmental challenges.
+New Delhi: Days ahead of the COP26, India has yet again reiterated that efforts to avoid emissions during development process are tied to the availability and level of international financing and technology transfer since most of the developing countries still face complex developmental challenges.

 "Even India's climate actions have so far been largely financed from domestic resources.
 Maximum share of India's current climate finance comes from budgetary sources.
 A substantial scaling up of the climate action plans would require greater resources," Union Minister for Environment, Forests and Climate Change, Bhupender Yadav said at the Middle East Green Initiative Summit 2021 at Riyadh in Saudi Arabia.